Lake Community & Recreation

 The hardwood forests and rhododendron groves around the lake are best experienced up close and personal.
 Biltmore Lake’s four miles of shady, dog friendly pathways interweave neighborhoods and give residents a chance to experience an ever-unfolding natural world at their own pace.

 Two hard surface tennis courts provide tests of serve and volley and lessons are easily arranged.
 But even pros may have a hard time keeping an eye on the ball.
+The Pickleball Players group is also quite popular.
 The courts, just south of the clubhouse, offer up an excellent view of Mt Pisgah.

 A full-length lakeside basketball court give hoopsters territory to practice downtown jump shots and improve their inside games.
 An adjacent parking area and a connecting trail make it possible to rebound in short order.